Travel and Diabetes

 - Be cautious about camping alone in case of emergencies.

 - Let someone at home know where you're going and your location.

 - Consider the amount of activity you will be doing as you may need to adjust your insulin accordingly (discuss with your diabetes team).

 - Remember the following:

 - Hypo Kit (including Glucagon if prescribed by doctor)

 - Supplies of drinking water and water purification tablets

 - Smart Traveller

 - Diabetic Traveller

-A great resource is: "The Diabetes Travel Guide - How to Travel with Diabetes Anywhere in the World" by Davida F. Kruger.
+- "The Diabetes Travel Guide - second edition" by Davida F. Kruger.